nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/quick-start-series/quick-start-dev-guide/getting-started-with-nuxeo-studio.md

 {{#> callout type='info' }}

-You are now ready to use Nuxeo Studio !&nbsp;You can :
+You are now ready to use Nuxeo Studio!&nbsp;You can:

-*   Go deeper with learning more of Nuxeo Studio and Nuxeo Platform, by following a&nbsp;[complete tutorial]({{page page='first-steps-with-studio-technical-documentation-tutorial'}})
+*   Go deeper with learning more of Nuxeo Studio and Nuxeo Platform, by following a&nbsp;[complete tutorial]({{page page='first-steps-with-studio-technical-documentation-tutorial'}}).
-*   Go to the next step of this quick start, so as to discover how you can contribute new java development to the server.
-Click on the Next Step link below.
+*   Go to the next step of this quick start, so as to discover how you can contribute new Java development to the server.

 {{/callout}}

-&nbsp;

-&nbsp;